Reed-CompBio/protein-weaver/README.md

 cd client
 ```

 Similar to the backend server setup, we need to use and install the correct node.js version.
 Follow the commands below, and you may need to install the correct node version:
 ```
 nvm use
+npm install
 node -v
 ```